-"Shinuh Lee is a composer who ponders seriously about the origins and nature of human existence and, therefore, her works are the result of such thoughts.
+It has been said that Shinuh Lee is a composer who ponders seriously about the origins and nature of human existence and, therefore, her works are the result of such thoughts.
 Lee's reflection touches on the universal pain and emotion of heartbreak of humans in the secular world, but she is a composer who is ultimately finding the consolation and language of healing in regard to these things.
-The biblical themes which she frequently explores go beyond religious doctrines; they are the questions asked during the process of exploring this language and are a means of appealing to the sensitivity of human universality.
+The biblical themes which she frequently explores go beyond religious doctrines, they are the questions asked during the process of exploring this language and are a means of appealing to the sensitivity of human universality.
 In this sense, it can be said that Lee's compositional perspective follows that of Bach or Messiaen, those who did not separate faith from creation.

-Her 《Concerto》 for clarinet and orchestra was commissioned by and premiered at the Seoul Music Festival in 2010, 《Lament》 for clarinet and strings was premiered in the Casals Festival in 2011, and 《Landscape》 for two violins and viola was commissioned by and premiered at the Great Mountain International Music Festival in 2015.
-In 2019 《Four Songs of Lamentation》 was premiered by soprano Hyunah Yu and the Prime Philharmonic Orchestra, conducted by Yunsung Chang, at the Seoul Arts Center.
-Her Symphonic Poem 《Yeomillak》 commissioned by Sejong City, was premiered at the New York Carnegie Zankel Hall and 《An Open Door》 for strings was performed by the Ensemble Pan at the Konzerthaus Berlin.
+Her works are being performed by many orchestras, ensembles and soloists such as the BBC Philharmonic Orchestra, Jerusalem Symphony Orchestra, KBS Symphony Orchestra, Prime Philharmonic Orchestra, Korean Symphony Orchestra, Chungnam Symphony Orchestra, Suwon Philharmonic Orchestra, Asko Ensemble, Ixion Ensemble, Ensemble Opus, Sejong Soloists and Seoul Virtuosi.
+Her Concerto for clarinet and orchestra was commissioned by and premiered at the Seoul Music Festival in 2010, Lament for clarinet and strings was premiered in the Casals Festival in 2011, and Landscape for two violins and viola was commissioned by and premiered at the Great Mountain International Music Festival in 2015.
+In 2019 Four Songs of Lamentation was premiered by soprano Hyunah Yu and the Prime Philharmonic Orchestra, conducted by Yunsung Chang at the Seoul Arts Center.
+Her Symphonic Poem Yeomillak commissioned by Sejong City, was performed at many major venues including Seoul Arts Center and Carnegie Zankel Hall.
+An Open Door for strings was also performed by Ensemble Pan at Konzerthaus Berlin.